spinalcord/MacroKeyB/README.md

 - Root privileges (required for keyboard input interception)
 - Rust programming environment (for building from source)
 - Secondary keyboard or input device
+- Your keyboard must include "keyboard" as name like "logitech g19 keyboard" (Working for a better solution)

 ### x11 (and Wayland)
 I tested MacroKeyB with KDE Plasma x11 and Wayland.